craigtaub/node-alice/README.md

+## Usage
-    node-alice server.js
+    1. node-alice <entry-file>.js
-    // open your app/url in the browser
+    2. // open your app in the browser
-    // turn the app off via <ctrl+c>
+    3. // turn the app off via <ctrl+c>
-    open node-alice.html
+    4. open node-alice.html

 ## what?
 - run a request, creates html page with diagram of files + code within that file.